WakiMak/trentent.github.io-forked/_posts/2012-03-05-citrix-ima-service-issues.md

   - Uncategorized
 tags:
   - Citrix
-  - XenApp
+  - &
 ---
-If Citrix is giving you grief because IMA won&#8217;t start after unjoining and rejoining a farm, do the following:
+If Citrix is giving you grief because IMA won't start after unjoining and rejoining a farm, do the following:
 IMA Service Fails to Start and MFCOM Service Hangs in a Starting State
 Document ID: CTX127922 / Created On: 20-Jan-2011 / Updated On: 20-Oct-2011
 Average Rating: (5 ratings)